Cerebellum-Network/docs.cere.network/edp/overview.md

 More demos, documentation, integrations and code coming soon!

 ## OGs
-We call the leaders of our community OG, like `old-gansgsta`.
-You'll see them around, and know it when you do.
-They come from the top of the ranks within the community.
+Everyone in the community can participate.
+Elite contributors earn the ability to get early access to support and resources around validator node pool, community admins and MODs, github project comitters, and sometimes Cere Network colleagues!

+We call these elite leads in our community `OG`, like `old-gansgsta`.
 They are responsible for helping at all levels of the community.
 We couldn't work without them, and they get paid for their work.
+You'll see them around, and know it when you do.

 In the future, OGs will also be a major source of any DAOs Cere EDP community might initiate around the EDP program.
+Stay tuned!

 ## Bounties
-As Cere Network and Cere IO continue to make new releases, Cere EDP community will continue to explore new territories.
+As Cere Network and Cere IO continue to make new releases, Cere EDP community will continue to explore these new territories together, as well.

-One way EDP we will drive community engagement is through Bounty campaigns.
+EDP drives community engagement primarily through Bounty campaigns.
 These campaigns will offer many opportunities to learn, share and contribute to the Cere Network ecosystem.

 Some examples of incentivized bounties might include the posting of 🧵's and youtube video bounties or various technical bounties that help us secure Cere Network, improve or add features, and solve real-world problems.

 The best will have additional opportunities to move up the leaderboard, unlocking new potential along the journey.
-Including project grants and sponsorships, CERE token rewards, event participation packages and more.
+Perks include accessing project grants and sponsorships, CERE token rewards, event participation packages, and the ultimate reward -> an invitation to becoming an OG.

 More details about bounties in the [Bounty Hunt](bounties.md) section.